SuchLuukie/OCR-Word-Search-Puzzle-Solver/README.md

 # Tasks
 * OCR Model
-    * Obtain dataset used to train the model
+    * Obtain dataset used to train the model (Using Kaggle A-Z dataset)
     * Split dataset in training and testing sets
     * Train and test the model